securitize-io/dstoken/readme.md

---required_confirmations - the number of required confirmations to execute a multisig wallet transaction --chain_id - the chainId of the network where the multisig wallet will be deployed --no_omnibus_wallet - skip omnibus wallet --omnibus_wallet_investor_id - the investor id of the omnibus wallet in the registry --omnibus_wallet - the address of the omnibus wallet in the registry --partitioned - add partitions support
+--required_confirmations - the number of required confirmations to execute a multisig wallet transaction --chain_id - the chainId of the network where the multisig wallet will be deployed --no_omnibus_wallet - skip omnibus wallet --omnibus_wallet - the address of the omnibus wallet in the registry --partitioned - add partitions support
 ```